 - Spring of Tampa Bay (Domestic Violence Shelter)

-Title IX prohibits sex-based discrimination, which includes discrimination on the basis of pregnancy, childbirth, false pregnancy, miscarriage, abortion or related conditions, including recovery.
-Title IX also ensures the right to take medically necessary leave and to be free of harassment, intimidation or other discrimination because of pregnancy-related conditions.
+Stetson University's prohibition of sex-based discrimination includes discrimination or harassment on the basis of pregnancy, childbirth, false pregnancy, miscarriage, abortion, or related conditions, including recovery.
+Title IX also ensures the right to take medically necessary leave and to be free of harassment, intimidation, or other discrimination because of pregnancy-related conditions.